Sona Movsesian

-Talin Sona Movsesian (Armenian: Թալին Սօնա Մովսէսեան; born October 13, 1982) is an American executive assistant, author, and media personality.
-She has been the personal assistant of late-night talk show host Conan O'Brien since 2009, and has been featured in show segments, including as a guest in 2019.
+Talin Sona Movsesian (Armenian: Թալին Սօնա Մովսէսեան; born October 13, 1982) is an American podcast co-host, author, comedian, media personality, and occasional executive assistant.
+She began as the personal assistant of late-night talk show host Conan O'Brien starting in 2009, and featured in show segments, including as a guest in 2019.
 Movsesian has co-hosted the podcast Conan O'Brien Needs a Friend since 2018.
 In 2022, she released a humorous how-to book titled The World's Worst Assistant, which became a New York Times Best Seller.

 Early life

 Talin Sona Movsesian was born on October 13, 1982, in Montebello, California, to Gulbenk and Nadia (née Cakmak) Movsesian, an Armenian family, and grew up in Hacienda Heights, California, where she attended the Armenian Mesrobian School.
 She has one sibling, a brother.
 At the age of 20, while attending Mt.
-San Antonio College, Movsesian became National Speech Champion.
-After transferring out of Mt.
+San Antonio College (Mt.
+SAC), Movsesian became National Speech Champion.
+After transferring from Mt.
 SAC, Movsesian graduated from the University of Southern California in 2005 with a degree in communication.